-Model-Based Adaptive Control of Baxter to Carry an Unknown Mass Avoiding Obstacle
+Model-Based Adaptive Control of Baxter to Carry an Unknown Mass Avoiding an Obstacle

 Welcome to Dynamic Systems and Control Laboratory (DSCL)!
 The lab focus is on a wide range of research efforts which include, but are not limited to, Nonlinear Modeling, Dynamic Analysis, Optimization (design, operation, and control), and Centralized/Decentralized Control of Multi-Robot Systems, Smart Flow Distribution Network, Magnetic Bearings, and Large-Scale Systems.
 Multidisciplinary systems have received much attention with respect to their complex physics leading us to develop efficient numerical and analytical tools along with experimental work to translate the ambiguous behaviors of these systems to understandable mathematical language.

 Decentralized Vs. Centralized Adaptive Control of Hyperchaotic Smart Valves Network (Two Agents):